jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

 ## Conference Diversity Goals

-Diversity of nominees, country of residence, and research topics will considered in the final decision for speakers.
+Diversity of nominees, country of residence, and research topics will be considered in the final decision for speakers.

 All collected demographic information is optional and sharing will be minimized to protect your privacy.
 Initially, only a single member will have access to the data, which will be kept private.
 Demographics will be shared amongst the other organizing members only when necessary to make an informed decision.